-- (i) the employer has made a definite decision to introduce a major change to production, program, organisation, structure, or technology in relation to its enterprise; and - (ii) the change is likely to have a significant effect on some or all employees (relevant employees) of the enterprise. - (b) The employer must notify the relevant employees of the decision to introduce the major change. - (c) The employer is not required to- - (i) notify the relevant employees or a representative of the decision until the time the employer considers appropriate; or - (ii) consult with the relevant employees or a representative about the decision until the employer notifies the relevant employees or the representative of the decision; or - (iii) consult with the relevant employees or a representative about the decision other than in relation to implementation of the decision; or - (iv) disclose confidential or commercially sensitive information to the relevant employee or a representative. - (d) The relevant employees may appoint a representative for the purposes of the procedures in this clause if the representative is a union entitled to represent the employees' industrial interests. - (e) If- - (i) the relevant employees appoint a representative under clause 7(d) for the purposes of consultation; and - (ii) the relevant employees advise the employer of the identity of the representative, the employer must recognise the representative.
+- (iii) consult with the relevant employees or a representative about the decision other than in relation to implementation of the decision; or - (iv) disclose confidential or commercially sensitive information to the relevant employee or a representative. - (d) The relevant employees may appoint a representative for the purposes of the procedures in this clause if the representative is a union entitled to represent the employees' industrial interests. - (e) If- - (i) the relevant employees appoint a representative under clause 7(d) for the purposes of consultation; and - (ii) the relevant employees advise the employer of the identity of the representative, the employer must recognise the representative.

-- (f) As soon as practicable after notifying the relevant employees of the decision under clause 7(b) the employer must- - (i) discuss with the relevant employees- - (A) the implementation of the change; and - (B) the effect the implementation of the change is likely to have on the relevant employees; and - (C) measures the employer is taking to avert or mitigate the adverse effect of the implementation of the change on the relevant employees; and - (ii) for the purposes of the discussion-provide, in writing, to the relevant employees- - (A) information about the implementation of the change including the nature of the change proposed; and - (B) information about the expected effects of the implementation of the change on the relevant employees; and - (C) any other matters regarding the implementation of the change likely to affect the relevant employees.

-- The employer must give prompt and genuine consideration to matters raised about the (g) implementation of the major change by the relevant employees. - In this clause, a major change is likely to have significant effect on employees if it is likely to (h) result in- - (i) the termination of the employment of employees; or - (ii) a major change to the composition, operation or size of the employer's workforce or the skills required of employees; or - the elimination or diminution of job opportunities (including opportunities for promotion (iii) or tenure); or - an alteration of hours of work; or (iv) - the need to retrain employees; or (v) - (vi) the need to relocate employees to another workplace; or - (vii) the restructuring of jobs.
+- (f) As soon as practicable after notifying the relevant employees of the decision under clause 7(b) the employer must- - (i) discuss with the relevant employees- - (A) the implementation of the change; and - (B) the effect the implementation of the change is likely to have on the relevant employees; and - (C) measures the employer is taking to avert or mitigate the adverse effect of the implementation of the change on the relevant employees; and - (ii) for the purposes of the discussion-provide, in writing, to the relevant employees- - (A) information about the implementation of the change including the nature of the change proposed; and - (B) information about the expected effects of the implementation of the change on the relevant employees; and - (C) any other matters regarding the implementation of the change likely to affect the relevant employees. - (g) The employer must give prompt and genuine consideration to matters raised about the implementation of the major change by the relevant employees. - (h) In this clause, a major change is likely to have significant effect on employees if it is likely to result in- - (i) the termination of the employment of employees; or - (ii) a major change to the composition, operation or size of the employer's workforce or the skills required of employees; or - (iii) the elimination or diminution of job opportunities (including opportunities for promotion or tenure); or

+- (iv) an alteration of hours of work; or

+- (v) the need to retrain employees; or

+- (vi) the need to relocate employees to another workplace; or

+- (vii) the restructuring of jobs.